In his three short years, Mei Deavers has adapted to more than most adults have.

 “From the very beginning we prayed and asked God to move mountains for us so we could bring this little boy home.
 Then, things that shouldn’t have happened started happening,” Tracey said.
 “One mountain after another began to move.
 God moved the right things into the right place at just the right time.”

 In November 2010, Tracey and Shannon brought Mei back to their home in Cochran, Ga.
 The couple sought medical advice from several hospitals on how they could continue to make life easier for their newest son.
-With the way his legs were formed, Mei would progressively have more difficulty walking as he got older.
+With the way his legs were formed, Mei would have more and more difficulty walking as he got older.